Encouraging Young Scientists

 Through the Fellowship Programme, ILCA supports research in all liver cancer related disciplines by encouraging young scientists to develop their career in liver cancer research.

-The outcome of the selection process will be made public early May.
+Applications will be reviewed by the ILCA Executive Committee.
+The outcome of the selection process will be made public in June 2021.

 ILCA Fellowship 2020 Awardee

 Congratulations to the ILCA Fellowship 2020 Awardee!